Salauddin11/Salauddin11/README.md

 I am a dedicated Full-Stack Developer specializing in Laravel for backend and HTML, CSS, JavaScript, and Bootstrap for frontend.
 I create efficient, user-friendly web applications, drawing inspiration from my love of travel and football.
 I am passionate about learning new technologies and bringing fresh perspectives to my work.
 Let's collaborate to bring your ideas to life!

-Skills: ✅ HTML ✅  CSS ✅  Bootstrap  ✅  JavaScript ✅  PHP ✅  LARAVEL  ✅  REACT
+### 👨‍💻 Skills & Experiance:
+✅  HTML
+✅  CSS
+✅  Bootstrap
+✅  JavaScript
+✅  PHP
+✅  LARAVEL
+✅  REACT

 - 🔭 I’m currently working on <u>Remote</u>
 - 🌱 I’m currently learning <u>React</u>